-Venice’s Grand Canal is one of the most sought after tourist destinations in the world.
-In 2008 The Benetton family’s real estate holding Edizione Property bought he 18th-century Palazzo Fontego dei Tedeschi, a 101,507 square foot piece of history.
+Venice’s Grand Canal is one of the most sought-after tourist destinations in the world.
+In 2008 The Benetton family’s real estate holding Edizione Property bought the 18th-century Palazzo Fontego dei Tedeschi, a 101,507 square foot piece of history.
 The building was bought in a deal that cost a whopping $84 million.
-The family had promised to restore the 13th century Palazzo, however permission from Venice’s council did not come till this week.
-The controversial move will see the Palazzo house a Benetton megastore, permission was previously withheld due to protests from cultural and green conservationists.
+The family had promised to restore the 13th century Palazzo.
+However, permission from Venice’s council did not come till this week.
+The controversial move will see the Palazzo house a Benetton megastore; permission was previously withheld due to protests from cultural and green conservationists.
 Venice’s unique environmental problems mean that this little Italian treasure requires heavy funding to quite literally stay afloat.
-Venice’s mayor, Giorgio Orsone said, “We will see an important part of the city reborn.”
+Venice’s mayor, Giorgio Orsone, said, “We will see an important part of the city reborn.”

 This move adds to the heated debate as to what extent commercial sponsorship should be allowed.
-Orsoni recently got flak for allowing floodlit posters of Coca-Cola, Rolex and Bulgari to deck palaces along the Grand Canal.
-The converted palazzo will include a large inner courtyard and a fourth floor seating area reserved for the community.
+Orsoni recently got the flak for allowing floodlit posters of Coca-Cola, Rolex, and Bulgari to deck palaces along the Grand Canal.
+The converted palazzo will include a large inner courtyard and a fourth-floor seating area reserved for the community.